 Net Income to Non-Controlling Interests is the portion of income attributable to non-controlling interest shareholders.
 Net Income to Non-Controlling Interests is subtracted from Consolidated Income to obtain Net Income.

-Net income is the after-tax profit or loss for the period after deducting Net Income to Non-Controlling Interests from Consolidated Income and before the reduction of Preferred Dividends.
+Net income is the after-tax profit or loss for the period after deducting Net Income to Non-Controlling Interests from Consolidated Income and before reducing Preferred Dividends.

 Preferred Dividends are payments to preferred stockholders owning preferred shares.
 Preferred Dividends are deducted from Net Income to obtain Net Income to Common Stockholders.